 - environmentally sustainable design features are incorporated to minimise the housing's environmental impact and to reduce utility costs for low-income or disadvantaged residents.
 To be viewed favourably in this regard, proposals should aim for at least a 7-star energy rating.

-Where VPF funding is used to assist a RHA acquired property, the interest of the State of Victoria must be protected through an endorsement over the title in favour of the DoH.
+Where VPF funding is used to assist a RHA acquired property, the interest of the State of Victoria must be protected through an endorsement over the title in favour of the Homes Victoria.
 All or part of the grant funding will be provided by DHHS to facilitate this endorsement process.